 The value "Trigger" shows the trigger slope, it can be changed by a menu using the direction keys (see Fig. 19).
-You can select between rising and falling slopes, use the device default value (see Fig. 24 and the corresponding text), or set the manual triggering.
+You can select between rising and falling slopes, use the device default value (see Fig. 25 and the corresponding text), or set the manual triggering.
 When the manual triggering is selected, the waveform generation will be started by a menu item.
 In other cases, an external signal with the appropriate polarity at the trigger input launches the waveform generation.
+If smart triggering is enabled, the device default value (see the dialog box "System Preferences" in Fig. 25) will be used instead of this measurement-specific setting, except that manual triggering will be selected (see section "Smart Triggering").